-Flexible working hours is a topic that currently trends in popularity regardless of whether people work at the office or remotely.
+Flexible working hours is a topic that is currently trending in popularity regardless of whether people work at the office or remotely.
 Flexible working hours may be required by your business model or requested by employees to support a better work-life balance.
-Therefore its crucial companies constantly update its policies and manage the workforce in a new, suitable way.
+Therefore its crucial companies constantly update their policies and manage the workforce in a new, suitable way.

 - What is flexible working?

 - The Law on flexible working